 Although the VA itself makes no definitive statement regarding any necessary credit score to qualify, lenders are left to set their own guidelines.
-At Quicken Loans, we require a 620 credit score in most circumstances to purchase.
+At Rocket Mortgage®, we require a 580 median FICO® Score to purchase a 1- – 2-unit property.

-In terms of DTI, a VA fixed loan is the best option if you’re eligible to take advantage of it due to the ability to go up to 60%.
+In terms of DTI, a VA fixed loan is the best option if you’re eligible to take advantage of it due to the ability to go up to 60% with a 620 median credit score.
 This guideline enables you to afford the most house.

 If it’s an adjustable rate mortgage (ARM), the limit for DTI is 50%.